Apple Maps Place Cards: Do You Need One for Local SEO? (Apple Business Connect Guide)

 April 4th, 2024, 09:00 AM

-Apple Business Connect allows businesses to claim their Place Cards (basically their Apple Maps business listings) using an Apple ID, giving them greater control over how their business information appears on Apple Maps and helping them connect with more iOS users.
+Apple Business Connect allows businesses to claim their Place Cards (their Apple Maps business listings) using an Apple ID, giving them greater control over how their business information appears on Apple Maps and helping them connect with more iOS users.
+The option to do this appears as 'Claim this place' in Apple Maps.

 If you're a local business owner or an SEO professional working with businesses on their local SEO strategies, it's important to understand exactly what Apple Maps Place Cards are and how they work.